 Making An Appointment

-If you are ready to make an appointment – or you have additional questions – you can contact us at (512) 891-1500.
-We can assist you in selecting the therapist to best meet your needs and schedule your initial appointment.
+If you are ready to make an appointment or you have additional questions, please contact us at (512) 891-1500.
+One of our client care coordinators, Paige or Diane, can assist you in selecting the therapist to best meet your needs and schedule your initial appointment.

 The ApaCenter offers therapy for persons who are eligible for benefits through the Department of Assistive and Rehabilitative Services (DARS).
 Before scheduling an appointment with us, please contact your counselor at DARS to formally get these services approved.

 Call 512-891-1500 to find a therapist at the ApaCenter who will match up with your needs.

 Austin Therapy, provided by therapists and psychologists at the ApaCenter.